-It involves child criminal exploitation (CCE) as gangs use children and vulnerable people to move drugs and money.
+It involves CCEas gangs use children and vulnerable people to move drugs and money.
 Gangs establish a base in the market location, typically by taking over the homes of local vulnerable adults by force or coercion in a practice referred to as 'cuckooing'.